DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 ### <a name="table-column"></a>TableColumn

-Describes properties used to define table column
+Describes properties of a table column that are taken into account by the TableView plugin

 Extends [Column](datagrid.md#column)